Community Housing at Sturts Community Trust (SCT)

 Types of tenancy

 All volunteers will be offered their own bedroom but share other amenities.
-The formal agreement we and you will sign will be a licence agreement (link)
+The formal agreement we and you will sign will be a licence agreement (click here to download).

 All vocational workers and vocational members (and any family members will be offered self-contained accommodation within a neighbourhood setting.
-The formal agreement we and you will sign will be an assured shorthold tenancy agreement (link) (AST).
+The formal agreement we and you will sign will be an assured shorthold tenancy agreement (click here to download the cover page and AST).
 The AST ordinarily will be for six months and, subject to a satisfactory review, will be rolled forward for another six months and so on.

 The first six months